Teaching ESL students in mainstream classrooms

 - This program is an intensive five-day train-the-trainer professional development program for teachers.

-- Tutor Training is delivered in host schools around the world to small groups of between 10 and 20 teachers.
+- Tutor Training is delivered in host schools around the world to small groups of up to 20 teachers.

 - Successful graduates become resident school-based Tutors who deliver the Teacher Development Course.
 This provides your school with cost effective, school-managed professional development.